lrosati18/Car-Rental-SE2203/README.md

 # Car-Rental-SE2203
-For this project, I built a code that could be used by a car rental agency to manage all rentals and returns.
+For this project, I built a code in Java that could be used by a car rental agency to manage all rentals and returns.